alma765/reddit-to-twitter/README.md

    - API Key Secret (Consumer Secret)
    - Access Token
    - Access Token Secret
+6. In your app settings, set the callback URL to: http://localhost:8000/callback
-6. Update the `config.json` file with these credentials for each Twitter account
+7. Update the `config.json` file with these credentials for each Twitter account

 ## Configuration